MichaelMackus/libroguelike/README.md

 more detailed example including FOV and basic player movement.

 Note that the interface is considered unstable.
 This is in its very early stages, but should be usable as-is.
-I'm currently using this to develop a commodore 64 based roguelike (using LLVM-MOS) and a [simple POC](https://github.com/michaelmackus/simplerl).
+I'm currently using this to develop roguelike-style games.
+There's a [commodore 64 POC](https://github.com/MichaelMackus/roguelike-c64-poc) (using LLVM-MOS) and a [desktop POC](https://github.com/michaelmackus/simplerl).
 Once I push a tagged release the code API should be more stable.